alwaysgreenhq/alwaysgreen/README.md

 4. Apply a minimal patch on a side branch, and
 5. Re-run the tests to verify the fix.

 It repeats this loop until the PR's checks go green or it reaches a defined attempt limit.
-If it cannot fix the issue, Nova will post a detailed analysis and plan for a human to review.
+If it cannot fix the issue, AlwaysGreen will post a detailed analysis and plan for a human to review.
 All of this happens as part of your CI flow, so by the time a developer looks at the PR, it's either already green or comes with a clear path to green.

-In short, Nova acts as a "shipping copilot": instead of just telling you something's wrong, it actively makes failing checks pass – safely and automatically.
-This turns the traditional CI promise into a "Green-SLA": an expectation that builds stay green by default, with Nova doing everything possible to meet that standard.
+In short, AlwaysGreen acts as a "shipping copilot": instead of just telling you something's wrong, it actively makes failing checks pass – safely and automatically.
+This turns the traditional CI promise into a "Green-SLA": an expectation that builds stay green by default, with AlwaysGreen doing everything possible to meet that standard.

-## Mapping the Runbook to Nova's Features
+## Mapping the Runbook to AlwaysGreen's Features

 Teams often have a runbook for CI failures – a series of manual steps engineers follow when a build breaks.
-Nova codifies that entire process into product features, creating a closed-loop, alert-first automation.
+AlwaysGreen codifies that entire process into product features, creating a closed-loop, alert-first automation.
 For example:

-- **"Stop the line"** (halt merges, notify team) – Nova implements this via incident state + alerts (Slack notifications, GitHub check failures).
-If the main branch is broken, Nova posts status updates and prevents further merges.
+- **"Stop the line"** (halt merges, notify team) – AlwaysGreen implements this via incident state + alerts (Slack notifications, GitHub check failures).
+If the main branch is broken, AlwaysGreen posts status updates and prevents further merges.

-- **Reproduce in the same environment** – Nova uses a hermetic test runner (consistent base images, pinned dependencies, fixed random seeds) to ensure it sees the exact same failure as CI.
+- **Reproduce in the same environment** – AlwaysGreen uses a hermetic test runner (consistent base images, pinned dependencies, fixed random seeds) to ensure it sees the exact same failure as CI.

-- **Focus on first error** – Nova includes a log parser that extracts the first failure or error signature, so it concentrates on the root cause rather than getting lost in cascading errors.
+- **Focus on first error** – AlwaysGreen includes a log parser that extracts the first failure or error signature, so it concentrates on the root cause rather than getting lost in cascading errors.

-- **Time-box the investigation, then revert** – Nova has an auto-revert policy: if it can't fix the build within a grace period or a couple of attempts, it can automatically roll back the offending commit (this is configurable and initially off until you're comfortable).
+- **Time-box the investigation, then revert** – AlwaysGreen has an auto-revert policy: if it can't fix the build within a grace period or a couple of attempts, it can automatically roll back the offending commit (this is configurable and initially off until you're comfortable).

-- **Bisect when cause is unclear** – Nova provides an on-demand bisect job to pinpoint which commit introduced a failure.
+- **Bisect when cause is unclear** – AlwaysGreen provides an on-demand bisect job to pinpoint which commit introduced a failure.
 This isn't run every time, but you can trigger it (or even automate it) if a failure's cause isn't obvious.

-- **Detect flakiness and quarantine** – Nova includes a flake classifier that watches for tests that fail intermittently.
+- **Detect flakiness and quarantine** – AlwaysGreen includes a flake classifier that watches for tests that fail intermittently.
 It can label or quarantine flaky tests (e.g., move them out of required checks) so they don't keep spurious failures from blocking merges.

-- **Apply the smallest safe fix** – Nova's Green-SLA autopatcher tries to make the minimal change necessary (bounded by N attempts, F files, L lines of code) to resolve the failure.
+- **Apply the smallest safe fix** – AlwaysGreen's Green-SLA autopatcher tries to make the minimal change necessary (bounded by N attempts, F files, L lines of code) to resolve the failure.
 The focus is on small, surgical fixes that are easy to review.

-- **Explain every change** – Every Nova-generated patch comes with an explanation (a one-paragraph rationale) and links to relevant logs or artifacts.
+- **Explain every change** – Every AlwaysGreen-generated patch comes with an explanation (a one-paragraph rationale) and links to relevant logs or artifacts.
 This way, developers can understand why the change was made.

-- **Enforce guardrails** – Nova uses policy-as-code (OPA/Rego) plus scanners to enforce rules (e.g. no touching certain sensitive files, respecting CODEOWNERS, limiting how much can change).
-These guardrails ensure Nova's fixes stay within agreed boundaries.
+- **Enforce guardrails** – AlwaysGreen uses policy-as-code (OPA/Rego) plus scanners to enforce rules (e.g. no touching certain sensitive files, respecting CODEOWNERS, limiting how much can change).
+These guardrails ensure AlwaysGreen's fixes stay within agreed boundaries.

-By mapping the manual runbook steps to these capabilities, Nova ensures that the entire CI failure-handling process is owned end-to-end by automation.
+By mapping the manual runbook steps to these capabilities, AlwaysGreen ensures that the entire CI failure-handling process is owned end-to-end by automation.
 What used to be a page of instructions in a Wiki is now baked into the CI/CD pipeline itself.

 ## Key Components and Configuration

-Nova's solution is delivered through a combination of config-as-code, CI pipeline hooks, and lightweight CLI tools/scripts.
+AlwaysGreen's solution is delivered through a combination of config-as-code, CI pipeline hooks, and lightweight CLI tools/scripts.
 The major components include:

-### Nova Configuration (nova.yml)
+### AlwaysGreen Configuration (nova.yml)

-A file (e.g. `.github/nova.yml`) in the repo defines Nova's operating limits and policies.
-For example, you can set limits like `max_attempts: 2` (Nova will try at most 2 patches), `max_files_changed: 5`, `max_loc_delta: 40` (no patch bigger than 40 lines added/removed) etc. It also defines risk categories – e.g., Nova might auto-commit safe fixes (linting, formatting, simple type errors) but only suggest changes for higher-risk issues (dependency upgrades, major refactors).
+A file (e.g. `.github/nova.yml`) in the repo defines AlwaysGreen's operating limits and policies.
+For example, you can set limits like `max_attempts: 2` (AlwaysGreen will try at most 2 patches), `max_files_changed: 5`, `max_loc_delta: 40` (no patch bigger than 40 lines added/removed) etc. It also defines risk categories – e.g., AlwaysGreen might auto-commit safe fixes (linting, formatting, simple type errors) but only suggest changes for higher-risk issues (dependency upgrades, major refactors).

 The config also lists alert channels and rules (Slack, GitHub comments, PagerDuty escalation) and policy settings (like which paths are protected, whether to enforce CODEOWNERS checks, etc.).
-All these settings make Nova's behavior transparent and tunable via versioned code.
+All these settings make AlwaysGreen's behavior transparent and tunable via versioned code.

 ### GitHub Actions Workflows

-Nova integrates into CI via standard workflows.
+AlwaysGreen integrates into CI via standard workflows.
 The solution provides ready-to-use YAML workflows:

 **PR Auto-Fix Workflow** (e.g., `.github/workflows/nova-ci-rescue.yml`): This runs on every pull request update.
-It checks out the code, ensures the environment is ready (using a preflight script), then invokes Nova's CLI (for example: `nova run --pr $PR_NUMBER --ci "pytest -q"`).
-Nova then attempts to fix any test failures on that PR.
-If Nova makes changes, it commits them to a new branch (like `nova/fix/123` for PR #123) and pushes, so the PR picks up the changes.
+It checks out the code, ensures the environment is ready (using a preflight script), then invokes AlwaysGreen's CLI (for example: `nova run --pr $PR_NUMBER --ci "pytest -q"`).
+AlwaysGreen then attempts to fix any test failures on that PR.
+If AlwaysGreen makes changes, it commits them to a new branch (like `nova/fix/123` for PR #123) and pushes, so the PR picks up the changes.

 **Main Branch Guardian Workflow** (`nova-main-guardian.yml`): This runs on pushes to the main branch (or whatever the "protected" branch is).
 It executes the test suite in a controlled way (capturing the first error to a log).
 If the suite fails, this workflow will handle incident response: it can create a GitHub Check run that shows the failure, post a Slack alert to notify the team that the main branch is broken, and optionally trigger a PagerDuty escalation if no one responds in a given time.